What is actual cash value (ACV)?

 We determine your vehicle's ACV by comparing it to similar vehicles.
 We use the third-party software Mitchell WorkCenter™ Total Loss to run a total loss evaluation.
 The evaluation compares your vehicle's year, make, model, mileage, and condition to other vehicles in your area.
 It looks, specifically, at vehicles that are as similar to yours as possible and are for sale or were just sold.
 The software also looks at vehicle options and other value adjustments to come up with reliable valuations.
 We provide you with a detailed valuation report so you can see exactly how the ACV of your vehicle was calculated.

-If you chose Turo’s host protection plan (the Standard plan), you’re protected for the ACV of your vehicle up to £75,000.
-Read complete details of host protection in the UK.
+If you choose the Canada host protection plan offered by Turo, you're protected for the ACV of your vehicle up to the following amounts:

 Do you offer gap insurance?

 Gap insurance is designed to cover any shortfall between ACV and any balance due on a car loan or lease.
 Turo doesn’t provide gap insurance.
 If you’ve purchased gap insurance through an insurer or other third party, check the policy terms to learn whether you’ll be covered if you list your vehicle on Turo.

 If your car is damaged (not totaled) and repaired, you’re not protected for any diminution in the value of your car.

 If you’re a Commercial Host, you must file your damage claim with your commercial insurance provider.
 This is true for Commercial Hosts in any of the countries listed above as well as in other countries where Turo is available.